-Lions cuts updates: Is Devin Taylor worth another look?
+Lions cuts updates: LB Williams out, Bademosi traded

 8:50 a.m. – ESPN is reporting that the New York Giants have released defensive end Devin Taylor.
 The long-time Detroit pass-rusher sat on the free-agent market for a quite a while this offseason, and the Lions showed little interest in re-signing him.
 Now, it might be worth another look.

 The Lions are in a bad spot at the position and could really use another veteran to help ease the loss of Kerry Hyder (Achilles injury) and Armonty Bryant (suspension).
-There will be other names to hit the market on Saturday, but schematic familiarity make this one an interesting possibility.
+There will be other names to hit the market on Saturday, but schematic familiarity makes this one an interesting possibility.

+11:48 a.m. -- The first stunner of the day is in as ESPN is reporting the Lions have waived linebacker Antwione Williams, a fifth-round pick in 2015.
+The overlooked writing on the wall was when he was playing deep into the fourth preseason game.

+Williams had been in line to start earlier this offseason, but was never able to snatch the job away from Brandon Copeland, prior to the veteran's injury, and more recently Paul Worrilow.
+This is probably good news for another roster-bubble linebacker, Steve Longa, who has impressed on special teams all preseason.

 MORE COVERAGE

-Note: Editor's note: This story will be updated throughout the day with time-stamped updates.